Cupressus torulosa

+Description

-It is a large tree, growing up to 45 m in height.
+It is a medium to extremely large tree, typically growing up to 45 m in height.

 Distribution

 Cupressus torulosa is an evergreen conifer tree species found on limestone terrain in the western Himalaya at 300–2800 m.
 Information on its distribution further east is conflicting.
 It may occur in Vietnam.
-However, according to Conifers of Vietnam, only cultivated forms exist in Vietnam, and the Flora of China reports it from Tibet.
+However, according to Conifers of Vietnam, only cultivated forms exist there.